The Top 10 Worst and Fake Forex Brokers in South Africa have been revealed. We have rated and reviewed the worst Forex Brokers to avoid!

 Understanding Fake Forex Brokers

-- ☑️FXC Markets – Overall, Worst Forex Broker in South Africa
+- ☑️FXC Markets – Overall, the Worst Forex Broker in South Africa

 - ☑️HQBroker – Extremely Low Trust Score